Skip to Content

 Colorado Child Custody Laws & Family Court Considerations

 Colorado officially uses the term “parental responsibilities” rather than “custody,” but the concepts are functionally similar, and most people still say “child custody” when talking about this topic.
 When a court evaluates parenting time and decision-making authority, the judge’s primary focus is the child’s best interests.
-In fact, the court cannot make a ruling that doesn’t reflect a child’s best interests, so it can be said this is the judge’s only focus in some ways.
+In fact, the court cannot make a ruling that does not reflect a child’s best interests, so it can be said this is the judge’s only focus in some ways.
 Understanding how Colorado courts make these determinations can help you set realistic expectations from the start of your case.

 Courts consider a variety of factors before approving or modifying a parenting plan.
 The various factors are designed to promote stability, support healthy development, and allow the child to maintain meaningful relationships with both parents whenever appropriate.

-• Each parent’s mental and physical health
+• Each parent’s health: Each parent’s mental and physical health and how it affects their ability to care for the child.

-• The child’s relationship with each parent
+• Existing relationships: The child’s relationship and bond with each parent and with siblings or other important caregivers.

-• Each parent’s ability to provide a stable, nurturing environment
+• Home environment: Each parent’s ability to provide a stable, safe, and nurturing home and routine.

 Legal, Physical, Joint & Sole Custody